Krauser Domani

 The Krauser Domani is a motorcycle based, three-wheeled vehicle developed by Michael Krauser and powered by BMW, built for sale in Japan and Europe.
+Somewhere between 100 and 150 examples were produced between 1988 and 2004.
 The vehicle looks like a motorcycle with a sidecar attached, however unlike the former, the "sidecar" of the Domani is structurally an integral part of the frame.
 In Japan, a motorcycle license is not required to drive it, a normal car license is sufficient.
+After Krauser's death in 1991 manufacture was taken over by LCR Engineering of Switzerland.